transistorfet/computie/INSTALL.md

 Running the Kernel
 ------------------

-To compile the kernel, and compile the commands, run:
+To compile the kernel, run:
 ```sh
 make kernel.load
 ```

 It can be sent over serial like the monitor.
-You might want to modify the kernel configuration in `src/kernel/main.c` if you're using a board without the CompactFlash card, or you don't want to use networking.
+You might want to modify the kernel configuration in `gloworm/src/kernel/main.c` if you're using a board without the CompactFlash card, or you don't want to use networking.

 Building A FlashCard Root Image